tejue/capstone-periotopia/README.md

 Periotopia is a micro-learning app focussing on menstrual health.
 Explore diverse aspects and gain insights into its impact on individuals and society through various questionnaires.
 The Periotopia-Index serves as your compass, indicating your proximity to a utopian, period-positive world.

-> This is the final project for neuefische web dev bootcamp.
+This app is my final project for neuefische Web Development Bootcamp, summer 2023.

-Note: The App is optimized for mobile screen.

 ## Demo

-You can find the [hosted version](https://periotopia.vercel.app) on Vercel:
+You can find a [hosted version](https://periotopia.vercel.app) on Vercel

 ![App screens](./public/capstone-scrrenshot.png)

+Note: The App is optimized for mobile screen.

 ## Tech Stack